PRINCE OF WALES POLICY AND PRACTICE

 It is the responsibility of the student and the parent or guardian to complete a Medical Contact Information Sheet to inform the school about any health conditions that may need emergency care during school hours (diabetes, seizures, severe allergies, etc).

-School and supplemental/enrichment fees are detailed in the August Newsletter and copies of the school fees and supplemental/enrichment fees are available at any time from the Prince of Wales Office.
+School and supplemental/enrichment fees are detailed on the website.
 Prince of Wales and the Board of Trustees recognize that some families may not be able to afford certain school fees.
 No student will be denied the opportunity to participate in a course or activity because of an inability to pay school fees.
 If you are in financial need with respect to school fees, please talk to a counsellor/administrator.

 School Photos & GoCards

 All students have their photographs taken in September (see school calendar) and receive a personalized GoCard.
 Photo packages are available, however, the purchase